The Fall Biography (Wikipedia)

-The group's output is prolific—as of May 2013 they have released 30 studio albums, and more than triple that counting live albums and other releases.
-They have never achieved widespread public success beyond a handful of minor hit singles in the late 1980s, but have maintained a strong cult following.
-The band were long associated with BBC disc jockey John Peel, who championed them from early on in their career and cited the Fall as his favourite band, famously explaining, "They are always different, they are always the same."
+The Fall have been called "the most prolific band of the British post-punk movement."
+They have released thirty-one studio albums as of 2015, and more than three times that number when live albums and compilations (often released against Smith's wishes) are taken into account.
+While the Fall have never achieved widespread success beyond minor hit singles in the late 1980s, they have maintained a strong cult following.
+They were long associated with BBC disc jockey John Peel, who championed them from early on in their career and described them as his favourite band, famously explaining, "they are always different; they are always the same."